 Do you ever start a trip with only carry-on luggage but accumulate so much stuff en route that you must check a bag on the return?
-That’s the situation I’m in right now.
-I’m writing this ten days into a six-country, 22-day trip that started with a conference in Morocco and will end with Christmas markets in Germany.
-Already I’ve accumulated so much stuff that my luggage has had to expand and carry-on-only is no longer possible, especially not on intra-European flights.
+For instance, there was the six-country, 22-day trip that started with a conference in Morocco and ended with Christmas markets in Germany.
+By Day 10, I’d accumulated so much stuff that my luggage had to expand and carry-on-only was no longer possible, especially not on intra-European flights.

-I’m still traveling lean and mean, considering I had to pack for climates ranging from a sunny 80 degrees in Marrakech to a snowy 30 degrees in Munich, and for everything from business meetings to evening parties to hiking, biking, and camping.
-Here are the five items that are proving most critical to my trip.
+I still managed to travel lean and mean, considering I had to pack for climates ranging from a sunny 80 degrees in Marrakech to a snowy 30 degrees in Munich, and for everything from business meetings to evening parties to hiking, biking, and camping.
+Here are the five items that proved most critical—and that have proved essential on countless other trips too.
 Consider them the next time you need to pack for a range of climates and circumstances, as well as for accumulating souvenirs and gifts along the way:

 * A thin, lightweight duffel.